 Our Articles of Incorporation require the Company to indemnify the Company's officers and Directors to the fullest extent permitted by law.
 The Articles of Incorporation go on to provide, however, that no such obligation to indemnify exists as to proceedings initiated by an officer or Director unless (a) it is a proceeding (or part thereof) initiated to enforce a right to indemnification; or (b) was authorized or consented to by the Company's Board of Directors.
 The Company is authorized to provide indemnification of its employees or agents, through Bylaws, agreements with agents, vote of stockholders or disinterested Directors, or otherwise, to the fullest extent permissible under Nevada law.
-The Company's Bylaws define an agent as any person who is or was a Director or officer of the Company or who is or was serving at the Company's request as a Director, officer, employee or agent of another foreign or domestic company, partnershi p, joint venture, trust or other enterprise, or was a Director or officer of a foreign or domestic company.
-Indemnification is not provide where the person (a) is liable pursuant to NRS 78.138; or (b) did not act in good faith and in a manner which that person reasonably believed to be in or not opposed to our best interests, or, in the case of a criminal proceeding, had reasonable cause to believe the conduct of the person was unlawful.
+The Company's Bylaws define an agent as any person who is or was a Director or officer of the Company or who is or was serving at the Company's request as a Director, officer, employee or agent of another foreign or domestic company, partnership, joint venture, trust or other enterprise, or was a Director or officer of a foreign or domestic company which was a predecessor company of us or of another enterprise at the request of the predecessor company.
+Indemnification is not provided where the person (a) is liable pursuant to NRS 78.138; or (b) did not act in good faith and in a manner which that person reasonably believed to be in or not opposed to our best interests, or, in the case of a criminal proceeding, had reasonable cause to believe the conduct of the person was unlawful.